chandru89new/generateID/README.md

 Should be between 4 and 64. (both included)

 If not given or given something outside the range (or invalid stuff), the default [64] will be used.

+You can do this too: `options.length = "44";` (that is, pass a number as string).
+The library uses parseInt() to convert things thrown at it into an integer.

 ## Licence